AnushaMalviya/Phishing-URL-detector/README.md

 ```
 mvn spring-boot:run
 ```
-or by running the main class from your IDE (`PhishingUrlDetectorApplication.java`).
+or by running the main class from IDE (`PhishingUrlDetectorApplication.java`).

   <li>
   Open your browser and go to